BVLC/caffe/docs/install_apt_debian.md

 ### Notes

 * Consider re-compiling OpenBLAS locally with optimization flags for sake of performance.
-This is highly recommended if you are writing a paper.
+This is highly recommended for any kind of production use, including academic research.

 * If you are installing `caffe-cuda`, APT will automatically pull some of the CUDA packages and the nvidia driver packages.
-Please take care if you have manually installed or hacked nvidia driver or CUDA toolkit or any other related stuff, because in this case it may fail.
+Please be careful if you have manually installed or hacked nvidia driver or CUDA toolkit or any other related stuff, because in this case APT may fail.

-* If you encountered any problem when installing `caffe-*`, please report bug to Debian via Debian's bug tracking system.
-See https://www.debian.org/Bugs/ .

 * Additionally, a manpage (`man caffe`) and a bash complementation script (`caffe <TAB><TAB>`, `caffe train <TAB><TAB>`) are provided.